Skip to main content

 Campaign close

-Allied logistics, intelligence, morale and air power
+Allied logistics, intelligence and air power

-German leadership
+German leadership and strategy

 Casualties

-Civilians and French heritage
+Civilian damage and heritage

 Famous WW2 quotes